-ART 3160 Drawing III 4cr A continuation of ART 2160 Drawing II, this studio course covers the development of skills to represent pictorial form from representation to abstraction.
+ART 4160 Drawing IV 4cr A continuation of ART 3160 Drawing III, this studio course covers the development of skills to represent pictorial form from representation to abstraction.
 Compositional organization is stressed as well, giving students a wide range of pictorial possibilities.
 Students base finished drawings on direct observation.
 A variety of materials are used in this course.
 Students should plan to spend additional time working on their projects each week outside of scheduled class time.
-Course Fee. Δ Artistic Expression Prerequisite: ART 2160 Drawing II or permission of instructor.
+Course Fee.
+May be repeated one time for a maximum of 8 credits.
+Prerequisite: ART 3160 Drawing III or permission of instructor.